22.4.2025

 There is a great deal of similarity in the work that lawyers and journalists do, and lawyers can also benefit from the skills of a journalist.

-This has been the experience of Castrén & Snellman Counsel Teresa Kauppila, who studied journalism and mass communication and worked as a journalist in a newspaper prior to becoming a lawyer.
+This has been the experience of Castrén & Snellman Counsel Teresa Kauppila, who studied journalism and mass communication and worked as a journalist for domestic newspapers prior to becoming a lawyer.

 ‘My experience as a journalist has been very useful.
 I’ve gotten the most mileage out of the research and communications skills I developed.
 A major part of the work that both lawyers and journalists do is finding out about things and passing that knowledge on to other people.’